Neural Quantile Optimization for Edge-Cloud Networking: Problem Formulation

 \section{Problem Formulation}

-In this section, we formalize the offline version of the cloud network bandwidth costs model with a WAN of fixed topology in Figure~\ref{fig:network} containing a single hub and $N$ edges.
-The traffic demands are assumed to be randomly sampled in advance.
-Each edge has $K$ different traffic types and connects to $EL$ edge links.
-For simplicity, we adopt a constant value of 8 for the parameter $K$ and 4 for the parameter $EL$, but our method can be extended to arbitrary network size.
-Edge links are billed individually according to their percentile utilization.
-Utilization-based, per-megabit billing is the industry standard for paid peer and transits Internet Service Provider (ISP) contracts\cite{Singh21} and is the billing model considered in our paper.
-To determine the billable bandwidth from the network utilization, ISPs measure the average utilization of peering links in five-minute intervals in both inbound and outbound directions denoted by $\{\bar{f}^{t}\}_{t=1}^{T}, \{\underline{f}^{t}\}_{t=1}^{T}$, respectively, where $T$ corresponds to the total number of five-minute intervals in a single billing cycle, and the billable bandwidth of the billing cycle is
+In this section, we formalize the offline version of the cloud network bandwidth costs model under a WAN of fixed topology in Figure~\ref{fig:network} containing a single hub and $N_{e}$ edges.
+Each edge represents a user in the SD-WAN (Figure~\ref{fig:SD-WAN}).
+These two concepts are equivalent in our discussion.
+Each edge has $K$ different traffic types and connects to $N_{I}$ Internet Service Providers (ISPs).
+For simplicity, we adopt a constant value of 8 for the parameter $K$ and 4 for the parameter $N_{I}$, but our method can be extended to arbitrary network size.
+Links in the topology are billed individually according to their percentile utilization.
+Utilization-based, per-megabit billing is the industry standard for paid peer and transits ISP contracts\cite{Singh21}.
+This billing model is also considered in our paper.
+To determine the billable bandwidth from the network utilization, ISPs measure the average utilization of peering links in five-minute intervals in both inbound and outbound directions denoted by $\{\bar{f}^{t}\}_{t=1}^{T}, \{\underline{f}^{t}\}_{t=1}^{T}$, respectively, where $T$ corresponds to the total number of five-minute intervals in a single billing cycle.
+For example, $T=8640$ for a monthly billing cycle with $30$ days.
+The billable bandwidth of the billing cycle is

 where $g_{95}$ denotes the $95^{\text{th}}$ percentile function, which is the same as the $k$-$\max$ function with $k = T/20$.